Visualization tools

 - Next select which direction to cut along using the

-pulldown.
-Then reference a slice (Figure 8) to determine where you want to cut. fill in theFrom
+alongpulldown.
+Then reference a slice (Figure 8) to determine where you want to cut. fill in theFrom,to,step

 Figure 9, the Main Mantid window with the Cut tab selected.